IkiSiTamvan/movies/README.md

 A Simple service created with spring boot, to store your movies data.
 It covers creation, update, and deletion the movie data.

+with some additional validation using spring boot validation, we can see some anotation in MovieDto class to see which field need to be validated before request is processed.
+Additionaly we also will modify the error response from the @valid anotation, so it will only show the most important data we need.